How to Ace Your Blackstone Interview

 How to Prepare: To excel, practice structuring your case analysis around key factors like market trends, financial performance, potential risks, and exit strategies.
 Discuss your investment analysis and rationale, demonstrating how you would add value to Blackstone’s investment process.

 How to Answer the “Why Blackstone?”
-Question
+Question Like a Top Candidate

 Expert Tip: The best way to have a powerful answer to “Why Blackstone?” is to talk to people!
 Talk to current and former Blackstone employees in the position and on the team you’re hiring for.
 What did they like about their experience?
-How did they feel like they grew?
+How did they feel like they had grown?
 What did they wish they knew when interviewing?

 Nail Your Blackstone Interview With the Help of an Expert